-When the season launches on Jan.
-7, 2017, we’ll post more information to help you learn more about all that Portland and Oregon have to offer.
-You’ll be able to follow in the contestants’ footsteps — and experience the great food, drink and activities that they enjoyed, as well as the fabulous things they missed while they were completing their assignments!
+Our guides to the Portland-based episodes will let you follow in the contestants’ footsteps — and experience the great food, drink and activities that they enjoyed, as well as a few things they missed while they were completing their assignments!

 Start planning now

 Explore TravelPortland.com and visit these sites to learn more about the region and state:

 Here are a few things you might want to know:

 It’s easy to get to Portland from Amsterdam, thanks to nonstop service via Delta Air Lines, in partnership with KLM.
 Departures are offered daily March–October and 5-6x/week November–February.

 Portland has more breweries than any other city in the world, with 70 inside city limits — and another 35 in the metropolitan area — at last count.
 Our craft brewers take great pride in using local ingredients to create beers ranging from classic to experimental.
 Just try to taste them all!

 Portland is at the heart of a lush agricultural region.
 The nearby Tualatin Valley and Mount Hood Territory produce some of the finest wines in the world, as well as berries, pears, apples, hazelnuts … the list goes on.
 Our talented chefs show off the bounty from nearby farms, ranches and waters at restaurants and food carts alike.